Minneapolis Miracle: Radio and TV media calls

 In Minnesota, the game was broadcast on KFAN, with Paul Allen and Pete Bercich serving as announcers.
 As the final play was happening, Allen said, "Are you kidding me?!
 It's a Minneapolis Miracle!
 Stefon Diggs!
 And the Minnesota Vikings have walked off on the New Orleans Saints!
 It's a 61-yard Minneapolis Miracle!"
 The call went viral and the term "Minneapolis Miracle" later came to be widely used to refer to the game itself, including by the NFL's official Twitter account minutes after the game ended.
 Some outlets also used the name "Minnesota Miracle".
 SB Nation writer Harry Lyles Jr. later characterized Allen's call as the "perfect" radio call for the play.
 ESPN Brazilian Portuguese-language broadcaster Rômulo Mendonça also used the phrase Milagre em Minneapolis ("The Miracle in Minneapolis") during his live commentary.

-Joe Buck was one of the Fox commentators for the game on television.
-As the play began, Buck narrated "Keenum steps into it.
-Pass is caught!" before excitedly shouting out "Diggs!
-Sideline!
-Touchdown!
-Unbelievable!"
+Fox had their #1 commentary team calling the game: Joe Buck on play-by-play and Troy Aikman on color commentary.

+AIKMAN: Keenum's gonna try to work the ball to the boundary.

+BUCK: Keenum steps into it.
+Pass is...caught!
+DIGGS!
+Sideline, touchdown!
+Unbelievable!
+Vikings win it!

 Sports Illustrated writer Jimmy Traina characterized the call as "perfect".
 When interviewed in 2023, Buck stated that it was "easily the most exciting singular moment that I've ever been a part of".